 ● Changing the nozzle to make a pressure washer less or more powerful

-These are the 5 main pressure washer nozzles, each with there own color:
+These are the five main pressure washer nozzles, each with its color:

 – Red 0-degree nozzle:

-A nozzle with a red tip represents the narrowest angle which is 0 degrees.
+A nozzle with a red tip represents the narrowest angle, 0 degrees.
 This nozzle creates a water stream with the highest pressure.
-A red-tip nozzle can do a lot of damage and must be used with care.
+A red-tip nozzle can do much damage and must be used carefully.
 Do not use the red-tip nozzle close on any surface.

 – Yellow 15-degree nozzle: